 Outdoor cafe in Krakow's Jewish Quarter Kazimierz, near Oskar Schindler's Factory tour.

-Trace Krakow’s Jewish heritage and Holocaust history on a guided tour of Kazimierz, the Ghetto, and Schindler’s Factory.
+Welcome to Trace Krakow’s Jewish heritage and Holocaust history guided exploration of Kazimierz, the Ghetto, and Schindler’s Factory.
+This tour offers an detailed look into these significant historical sites.

 Kazimierz – Jewish Quarter

-• Synagogues with meaning: Visit the Old Synagogue, Remuh and Kupa, each telling a different story of faith, resilience, and community life.
+• Explore Synagogues with Meaning: Visit significant sites like the Old Synagogue, Remuh, and Kupa to understand their unique stories of faith, resilience, and community life.

-• Living culture: Walk past Tempel Synagogue, Corpus Christi Church, and Plac Nowy, now alive with cafés, galleries, and bustling street stalls.
+• Discover Living Culture: Stroll past landmarks such as Tempel Synagogue, Corpus Christi Church, and Plac Nowy, which are now hubs for cafés, galleries, and lively street stalls.

-• Stories of resistance: Discover how Schindler’s choices saved more than 1,000 Jews, and explore exhibits filled with personal testimonies and artifacts.
+• Stories of Resistance: Learn about how Schindler saved over 1,000 Jews and explore exhibits filled with personal stories and artifacts from that era.

 Jewish Ghetto – Podgórze District

-• Fragments that remain: Walk through streets of the former ghetto, see preserved sections of the original wall, and visit the “Under the Eagle” Pharmacy.
+• Fragments That Remain: Walk through streets that were part of the former ghetto and see preserved sections of its original wall at “Under the Eagle” Pharmacy.

-• Heroes’ Square: End the tour at this haunting memorial, where 68 empty chairs symbolize the lives lost and the stories left behind.
+• Heroes’ Square Experience: Conclude your visit with a poignant moment at this memorial, marked by 68 empty chairs representing lives lost and stories untold.

 Outdoor café in Kazimierz, Krakow, with colorful historic buildings in the background.